Skip to main content

 • Type IV: N-terminus intracellular and the transmembrane domain close to the C-terminus

-The transmembrane domain of single-pass integral membrane proteins consists of a single alpha-helix with nonpolar side chains extending outward from the helical axis, interacting with the nonpolar lipid parts of the membrane.
+The transmembrane domain of single-pass integral membrane proteins consists of a single alpha-helix, with nonpolar side chains extending outward from the helical axis and interacting with the nonpolar lipid regions of the membrane.
 These nonpolar sides are more stable in nonpolar environments.

 To study such proteins in a less complex environment, membranes are often "dissolved" in nonpolar, single-chain amphiphilic detergents.
-These single-chain amphiphiles form micelles without membrane proteins but form mixed micelles in which the nonpolar part of the protein is surrounded in the detergent micelle by the nonpolar acyl chains of the detergent.
+These single-chain amphiphiles form micelles without membrane proteins, but form mixed micelles in which the nonpolar part of the protein is surrounded by the detergent's nonpolar acyl chains.

-The top images in the figure above show different ways to represent the protein in the bilayer, with the right-hand image showing a cross-section through the membrane to show better how the protein passes through the bilayer.
+The top images in the figure above show different ways to represent the protein in the bilayer, with the right-hand image showing a cross-section through the membrane to better illustrate how the protein traverses the bilayer.

 The bottom images in the figure above show the protein after excess detergent, in this case, octylglucoside, is added to the protein-containing bilayer.